Patsy Palmer: Personal life

-Palmer is close friends with Sid Owen (Ricky Butcher) and Danniella Westbrook (Sam Mitchell).
-Palmer has been married twice and has four children: Charley (born 1992) (from Palmer's relationship with boxer Alfie Rothwell), Fenton (born 2000), Emilia (born 2001), and Bertie (born 2010).
+Palmer has been married twice and has four children, including Charley Palmer Rothwell, who is also an actor.
 For 10 years, starting in 2004, she lived with her husband and children in Western Terrace and then Kemptown, Brighton, England.
 Her brother, Harry Harris, is married to Lindsey Coulson, the actress who played her on-screen mother Carol Jackson in EastEnders.
-In April 2014, Palmer and most of her family moved to Malibu, California, near Los Angeles.
-Since then she made friends with the likes of Camille Grammer and Cindy Crawford while settling down.
+In April 2014, Palmer and most of her family moved to Malibu, California.

-Palmer has said that she has been a drug- and alcohol-addict, and that during her 1990s stint on EastEnders she frequently turned up on set either high or hungover.
-She has said that she started experimenting with alcohol and drugs from the age of 10 and her addiction lasted for 24 years.
+Palmer has stated that she struggled with alcoholism and drug addiction, and that during her early stints on EastEnders she frequently turned up on set either high or hungover.
+She has said that she began experimenting with alcohol and drugs from the age of 10 that and her addiction lasted for 24 years.
 In 2010, she stated that she had been clean of drugs and alcohol since September 2004 and that "We don't have drink in our house".

-Palmer suffered from bullying during her school years.
-Because of this she lent her support to the Department for Education's anti-bullying campaign in 2000.
+Palmer, who was bullied during her school years, lent her support to the Department for Education's anti-bullying campaign in 2000.
 She is an active patron of Children's Cancer Charity CLIC Sargent.

-Palmer's late father, Albert Harris, was Irish.